nicolafan/nicolafan.github.io/_posts/2023-03-18-end-to-end-implementation-of-an-image-caption-generator-with-cnn-and-rnn-using-tensorflow-and-keras.markdown

 This function takes a `split` (a string between `"train"`, `"val"` and `"test"`), and the `input_dir` path (where the `input_dir` is a directory containing a sub-directory of images called `images` and the .txt files `<split-name>_split_filenames.txt`, where `<split-name>` is the name of the split and each line of the .txt files contains the filename of an image of that split e.g. `example.jpg`).

-We take the `output_dir` where a sub-folder for each split will be created to store the records. `captions_df` is a Pandas DataFrame with two columns: `"image"` and `"caption"`, where each row contains the filename of an image and its caption (the dataframe can be unique for all the splits).
+We take the `output_dir` where a sub-folder for each split will be created to store the records. `captions_df` is a Pandas dataframe with two columns: `"image"` and `"caption"`, where each row contains the filename of an image and its caption (the dataframe can be unique for all the splits).

-The `tokenizer` is a tokenizer already fit on our captions.
+The `tokenizer` is a tokenizer already fitted on our captions.

-Finally, since it's better to create multiple TFRecords instead of a single TFRecord for all the example, we specify the `n_records_per_file`.
+Finally, since it's better to create multiple TFRecords instead of a single TFRecord for all the examples, we specify the `n_records_per_file`.

 **We only need to call directly this last function to create the records**.
 The result will be some directories corresponding to the splits inside the `output_dir`, where each directory contains many TFRecords.
 A TFRecord will be a collection of images with the corresponding caption sequences contained in a tensor.